kkkevinkkkkk/CitePretrain/README.md

 **2026 ICLR paper:** [Cite Pretrain: Retrieval-Free Knowledge Attribution for Large Language Models](https://openreview.net/forum?id=D9bLUj7wUW)

 This repository implements **CitePretrain**, a framework for teaching LLMs to produce internal citations from training-time knowledge without retrieval at inference time.
 It introduces CitePretrainBench (Wikipedia, Common Crawl, arXiv-derived QA sources, and novel documents) and compares Passive Indexing with Active Indexing, where source->fact and fact->source synthetic supervision are jointly used.
-Across short-form and long-form citation tasks, Active Indexing improves citation quality, with up to **30.2% citation precision** gain over passive indexing (as reported in the paper).

 ## Prerequisites and Installation